 Prior to conducting CIRRT reviews, the department began actively recruiting staff from partner agencies to receive CIRRT training in preparation for participating in CIRRT reviews.
 Since that time, training has been offered every three months at various locations throughout the state, with the exception of the December 2018 training which was cancelled due to travel restrictions.
-To date, a total of 538 professionals with expertise in child protection, domestic violence, substance abuse and mental health, law enforcement, Children's Legal Services, human trafficking, and the Child Protection Team have been trained on the CIRRT process.
+The most recent training was held in Jacksonville in April 2019.
+To date, a total of 568 professionals with expertise in child protection, domestic violence, substance abuse and mental health, law enforcement, Children's Legal Services, human trafficking, and the Child Protection Team have been trained on the CIRRT process.
 Training consists of one day of specialized training on the child welfare practice model for external partners, along with two additional days of specialized CIRRT training.